littleboy0k/steemmod/README.md

-# steemit-moderation
+# steem-moderation

-Repository of open source tools used by steemit moderation community.
+Repository of open source tools used by steem moderation community.
 The repository currently includes:
 * *Marshal* the server manager
 * *stbot* the payout calculator